CoderDojoZH/resources/flyer-kids/flyer-kids.md

 	Ninjas who have never coded before are introduced to Lightbot and learn the basics about programming.
-Our main platform is Scratch, a powerfull jigsaw-like programming environment.
-Furthermore we run Makey Makey, Thymio and other interesting workshops.
+Our main platform is Scratch, a powerful jigsaw-like programming environment.
+Furthermore we run MaKey MaKey, Thymio and other interesting workshops.

 ###Get in touch